Kalicuta/DSTHC/ai-notebooks/me.md

 one model submission was delayed I had two months meanwhile my manager told me that the wholesale team was busy to meet the CCAR deadline,

+---

+**Networking**

+I'm not an expert on networking, but I can give you an example of mine that you should not follow.
+Back in school, when I talked to someone from industry, I always made it like a QA session.
+Now I feel it's not the best way to network.

+You want it to be like a real conversatison, try to explain your interest, the projects you did well; and hopefully, you will have mutual interst after the networking.

+from that stand of point, I don't see obvious downside of using zoom, because the quality of the conversation is more important than whether it's remote or face-to-face. actually, now you can talk to people in jersey, nyc, brooklyin offices much easier.